 November 16, 2022

-On November 16, 2022, Valeo and Mobileye celebrated the production of Valeo’s 10 millionth front camera system containing Mobileye technology, at Valeo's site in Wemding, Germany (Bavaria).
+Valeo and Mobileye celebrate the production of Valeo’s 10 millionth front camera system containing Mobileye technology, at Valeo's site in Wemding, Germany.

 Valeo and Mobileye marked the production of their 10 millionth ADAS camera unit at Valeo's factory in Germany.
 (Credit: Valeo)